-This is a free item in my store!
-There is a QR code to get to a Black History website.
+Go to the Black History website.
 Students choose someone to read about and then fill in the Biopoem template.
-Super cute!
-Grab it below for free!

 8. Duke Ellington

 This is the perfect time of year to learn about Duke Ellington.
-You can read his picture book and read a biography on PBSKids.org/jazz, and read this FREE article with questions and compare texts!
+You can read the beautifully written picture book, read a biography on PBSKids.org/jazz, and read this FREE article with questions and compare texts!
 I like to play his music in the center too!

 9. Sweet Parts of Speech

 Make cards with Valentine’s words.
 Have students sort them into the different parts of speech and then write them out in their category.
 Sweet Parts of Speech is a great center activity.

 10. The Day I Was President- Narrative Writing

 Students write about a day they were president.
 Start with walking into the Oval Office!
 This great to have a craft to go along with it!